 This page contains details of Newark Civic Trust events as well as events hosted and delivered by other organisations, charities and interest groups.

-Due to works being carried out on the library heating system, meetings from January 2024 will be held in the following venue:
+Future meetings will be held in the following venue:

 Newark